gustafsson96/moment3.2dt207g/README.md

 This project makes up the second part of my contribution for moment 3 in the course "Backend-baserad webbutveckling" (dt207g) at Mittuniversitetet, Sundsvall.

 ## Description
-This frontend application interacts with the backend API (that makes up the first part of this assignment) to display, add and delete work experiences.
-The website includes a list displaying all stored work experiences, a form to add new work experiences and an about page with information about the webbsite and the MySQL database.
+This frontend application interacts with a backend API created using MongoDB to display, add and delete work experiences.
+The website includes a list displaying all stored work experiences, a form to add new work experiences and an about page.
 <br><br>
-Link to the API's GitHub repository: https://github.com/gustafsson96/moment2dt207g.git
+Link to the API's GitHub repository: [Work Experience API](https://github.com/gustafsson96/moment3dt207g.git)

 ## Features
 * **View work experiences:** Displays a list of work experiences fetched from the backend API.